pieces-app/workshops/hands-on-with-pieces/slides.md

 - Improved Hands-On Labs
 - Coding Practices
-- Choose your favorite LLMs from lot of options
+- Choose your favorite LLMs from lot of options (both Cloud and On-device)

 </v-clicks>